Contact me

 I have completed specialist training in CBT for ADHD with Dr Susan Young, a leader in this field, and training in Comprehensive Behavioural Intervention for Tics (CBiT) with Prof Doug Woods.
 This approach has been evidenced as effective via telemedicine and incorporates Habit Reversal Therapy.
 For more information about telemedicine and what it is like to have therapy this way see the Tourettes Action article here.
 I am listed with Tourettes Action as a trained behavioural therapist.
 I have also completed training to diagnose autism using the ADOS and ADI-R.

-As all psychological professionals I receive clinical supervision to make sure my practice stays ethical and informed by the best available evidence.
+Like all psychological professionals I receive clinical supervision to make sure my practice stays ethical and informed by the best available evidence.
 I receive specialist CBT supervision online by a senior CBT therapist and clinical lead of a local IAPT service, and specialist supervision in online working from a leader in the field of online counselling from the Academy for Online Counselling & Psychotherapy.
 To maintain and enhance my skills in working with Tourettes and tics I attend regular supervision organised by Tourettes Action and led by Dr Tara Murphy, a leading UK clinician and researcher in this field.

 Location